jeffohanalevy-design/qa-service-fastapi/README.md

 - Run the server locally on your terminal as follow: `uvicorn main:app --reload --port 8080`

 - Then open on your browser: `http://127.0.0.1:8080/docs` to try out and ask questions to the system obtaining an answer

+Example questions that trigger an answer:
+- "When is Sofia intending to book a private jet?"
+- "What kind of seats does Leyla want for her flight?"

+Example questions that trigger no answer (the algorithm does not find relevant messages):
+- "When is Layla planning her trip to London?"
+- "How many cars does Vikram Desai have?"
+- "What are Amira’s favorite restaurants?"

 ---